13 Jan Which Type of SEO Do You Actually Need? Part 1

 Another off-page factor to help with ranking is writing blogs and articles because if these get shared by an audience, it becomes an opportunity to link back to your website.
 It’s also worth getting customers to leave reviews for your business, as, from a user point of view, this can be very useful to other people, and can help you stay ahead of your competitors.

 I hope that the first part of this article has helped you understand the different types of SEO and how they can help improve your ranking.
 Be sure to check out part 2, which will be uncovering SEO practices such as informational search, international, multi-language, and penalty recovery.
-Alternatively, get in touch with us to see how we can help you with your SEO.
+Alternatively, get in touch with us to see how we can enlighten you with some of our SEO tips.